Cyriaque Lamar

 Would I be here if I didn’t?

-tell: tell: confess: confess
+tell: confess

 The Archangel agreed-